pddisense/pdd-server/docs/prolific.md

 ![Fill prolific ID](assets/screenshots/fill_prolific_id.jpeg)
 {: .center}

-**Take care of mentioning the actual Prolific ID that has been assigned to you by the platform.**
+Take care of mentioning the actual Prolific ID that has been assigned to you by the platform.
 This step allow us to verify that you actually installed the extension, validate your participation and ultimately allow your payment.
+**We cannot allow your payment if this step is not fulfilled correctly.**

 ## 3. Confirm your participation on Prolific

 Now that the extension is installed and configured, please confirm your participation on the Prolific platform, by visiting the following page:
 [https://www.prolific.ac/submissions/complete?cc=ANVMDG4N](https://www.prolific.ac/submissions/complete?cc=ANVMDG4N)

-## 4. Keep using Chrome and Google for a week
+## 4. Keep using Chrome and Google for two weeks

-The only thing we ask you is to use Chrome to perform Google searches on a daily basis.
+The only thing we ask you is to use Chrome to keep performing Google searches on a daily basis, as you would normally do.
-We simply ask you to **search for "flu" on Google at least once a day**, so that we are sure to receive some relevant data for each participant.
-You otherwise do not have to change your behaviour, the extension is running in the background.
+As the extension is running in the background, you do not have anything else to do.

-For your payment to be performed in full, we require to receive at least **6 days of data (out of 7)**.
+For your payment to be performed in full, we require to receive at least **10 days of data (out of 14)**.

 After that period of time, you may freely remove the extension from your browser.